apacheignite/documentation/compute-grid/collocate-compute-and-data.md

   "title": "Affinity Call and Run Methods"
 }
 [/block]
 `affinityCall(...)`  and `affinityRun(...)` methods co-locate jobs with nodes on which data is cached.
-In other words, given a cache name and affinity key these methods try to locate the node on which the key resides on Ignite the specified Ignite cache, and then execute the job there.
+In other words, given a cache name and affinity key these methods try to locate the node on which the key resides on Ignite in the specified Ignite cache, and then execute the job there.
 [block:code]
 {
   "codes": [